-In terms of on-street spaces, within the city centre core, there are still a number of locations where un-controlled parking remains (in fact there are still more uncontrolled than controlled spaces).
+In terms of on-street spaces, within the city centre core, there are still a number of locations where uncontrolled parking remains (in fact there are still more uncontrolled than controlled spaces).
 While responsibility for on-street parking still lies with Dfl, the Council will work with this organisation to seek to achieve delivery of the following actions.

-All on-street parking spaces within the core should become controlled, either through the implementation of parking regimes or residents parking schemes.
+The current area of controlled on-street parking within the core should be extended either through the implementation of parking regimes or residents parking schemes.
 This will help to remove the bulk of all day parking from these areas and open up space for short term parking.
 It will also help to rebalance demand across the city centre.